orientechnologies/orientdb-docs/source/Configuration.md

 ##### memory.directMemory.onlyAlignedMemoryAccess

-Some architectures does not allow unaligned memory access or suffer from speed degradation, on this platforms flag should be set to true.
+Some architectures do not allow unaligned memory access or may suffer from speed degradation.
+For such platforms, this flag should be set to true..

 ```
 Setting name...: memory.directMemory.onlyAlignedMemoryAccess